microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/calendar-list-calendarview.md

 ---
 title: "List calendarView"
-description: "Get the occurrences, exceptions, and single instances of events in a calendar view defined by a time range," ms.localizationpriority: medium
+description: "Get the occurrences, exceptions and single instances of events in a calendar view defined by a time range," ms.localizationpriority: medium
 author: "harini84"
 ms.prod: "outlook"